 - a.
 Ranking Method: Under this system, all the job are arranged or ranked in the order of importance from the simplest to the hardest or in the reverse in, order each successive job higher or lower than the previous one in the sequence. - b.
-Job classification or grading system: Job grading refers to the classification and analysis of jobs which are performed in an organization and to their relative levels.
+Job classification or grading system: Job grading refers to the classification and analysis of jobs which are performed in an organization according to their relative levels in the form of job classes or grades.
 The jobs may be graded as skilled, unskilled, routine, administrative, shop jobs, clerical jobs, sales jobs and so on.